-2005 Estes Memorial Grant Recipient
+2005 Estes Award Recipient

 Laura K. Säilä

-I was initially planning to become a marine biologist, but after studying geology and paleontology as minor subjects under Prof. Mikael Fortelius, I decided to specialize in vertebrate paleontology.
+I was initially planning to become a marine biologist, but after studying geology and paleontology as minor subjects under Professor Mikael Fortelius, I decided to specialize in vertebrate paleontology.
 Finland, unfortunately, has a very scarce fossil record, so after finishing the undergraduate part of my zoology degree, I took a year off to do a Palaeobiology MSc in the University of Bristol, UK, during 2001-2002.

 My thesis project in Bristol, supervised by Professor Mike Benton and Dr Pam Gill, was a re-description of the reptiles of Pant 4 fissure, part of a micro-vertebrate fauna from the Lower Jurassic of South Wales.
 Afterwards, I returned to Helsinki to finish my zoology MSc, and graduated in 2004.
 In October 2004, I returned to Bristol to start a PhD on the evolution, the interrelationships and the biogeography of the parareptilian clade Procolophonoidea.